Erb's Palsy Compensation Claims

 This kind of birth injury is also more likely to reoccur in subsequent births.
 If you've had a child with a brachial plexus injury, your medical team should monitor you closely during any further pregnancies to reduce the risk of it happening again.

 Other scenarios can lead to Erb’s Palsy or impact on the likelihood of making the best recovery possible.
-So our best advice is to call Sheldon Davidson Solicitors and tell one of our medical negligence claim experts what has happened.
+So our best advice is to call Sheldon Davidson Solicitors and tell one of our specialist Erb’s Palsy Solicitors what has happened.

 What are the lasting effects of Erb's Palsy?